 This guide includes simplified information on how to get most Central Asia visas.
 As visa policies in this part of the world are constantly changing I will do the best to keep this as up-to-date as possible, however, you should fully research the visa requirements for your nationality in each of these countries.

 Kazakhstan is now visa-free for 14-90 days for 83 nationalities making a visit to Kazakhstan easier than ever.
 All nationalities requiring a visa will need an LOI from a tour operator to be granted a visa (with the exception of Oman and Saudi Arabia passport holders as long as they are applying at an embassy).
-Don’t forget to pick a Kazakhstan guidebook to help you plan.
+Don’t forget to pick up a Kazakhstan guidebook to help you plan.

 Start you Kazakhstan planning: The Kazakhstan Travel Guide

 Kyrgyzstan has opened its doors to tourists and allows visa-free entry to 62 nationalities for 30-90 days.
 All other countries are eligible for either visa on arrival or e-visas.
 Pick up a copy of Bradt Kyrgyzstan to help you plan out your visit.

 Start here: Kyrgyzstan Travel Guide

 Note that you can only get an e-visa for single entry visas for a stay no longer than 45 days, those needing double or multiple entries, or needing to stay a duration longer than 45 days will still need to get a visa here, or at an embassy.
 Typically a letter from the tour organizer and a copy of the tour operator’s license is required if applying for a multi-entry type visa.

 GBAO permit: If you are planning to travel the Pamir Highway or anywhere in the GBAO (Gorno Badakhshan Autonomous Oblast), you will need to obtain a GBAO permit.
 If you will be getting an e-visa then simply check the box on your e-visa application and pay the additional $20 fee for it.
 If you will be entering Tajikistan using the visa-free scheme or just plain did not get the GBAO permit at all then you will need to pay a visit to the OVIR office in Dushanbe at 5 Mirzo Turzunzade Street, turn around time is usually 20 minutes to 2 hours.